Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: A short structure for the quotient

 \begin{rem}[Dependence on $\N$] From now on, we shall say that a quantity is \emph{depth-resistant} if it does not depend on the choice of powers $\{M_1,\ldots, M_k\}$ used to define $\N$, as in Notation~\ref{notation:kernel}, but only on the fact that each $M_i$ is a multiple of a large enough integer (that is, the quantity is the same for every deep enough $\N$).
-If we could prove that all constants in the proofs below were depth-resistant, then the combinatorial structure $(\h X, \h\W)$ for $G/\N$ would be \emph{uniformly} hierarchically hyperbolic, i.e. the HHS constant would be depth-resistant.
-This is not the case, but the only exception is that, whenever $w\in G\B$, the diameter of $L_{[w]}$ depends on the index of $\Gamma_w$ inside $Z_w$ (see Lemma~\ref{lem:l_[w]}).
-In other words, $G/\N$ will be a \emph{relative HHG} with uniform constants (see e.g. \cite[Definition 2.8]{russell}). \end{rem}
+If we could prove that all constants in the proofs below were depth-resistant, then the combinatorial structure $(\h X, \h\W)$ for $G/\N$ would be \emph{uniformly} hierarchically hyperbolic, i.e. the HHS constant and the uniqueness function would be depth-resistant.
+This is not the case, but the only exception is that, whenever $w\in G\B$, the diameter of $L_{[w]}$ depends on the index of $\Gamma_w$ inside $Z_w$ (see Lemma~\ref{lem:l_[w]}). \end{rem}